TomerDwek/Candidate-Finder-Backend/README.md

 ﻿# Candidate-Finder-Backend
-## Note - Requires Python 3.10.1 in order to use match-case functionality
+### **Note - Requires Python 3.10.1 in order to use match-case statement.
+An alternative to this could be to use if-else statements.**